 How to Host

 Moving to a new city is an adventure that comes with its share of worries.
-To make that transition easier, Guillaume and Manon’s door is wide open to you and all your questions.
+To make that transition easier, Guillaume and Marion’s door is wide open to you and all your questions.

 Located in the Carrefour Jeunesse-Emploi du Témiscamingue, the welcome centre provides new residents with the kind of support they need: finding a place to stay, daycare, schools, health care, sports and leisure, employment assistance, social engagement, etc.